ms/buildtogether.tech/src/tooling.md

 -   A [% i "test runner" %]test runner[% /i %] to display the results of tests and let you jump directly to ones that have failed.
-This is usually a GUI built on top of whatever unit testing framework you are using (<a section="testing"/>), just as graphical interfaces for version control are usually built on top of the command-line tools.
+This is usually a GUI built on top of whatever unit testing framework you are using ([% x testing %]), just as graphical interfaces for version control are usually built on top of the command-line tools.

 The most popular IDE today is probably [% i "VS Code" "Microsoft Visual Studio